fastforwardlabs/deepad/README.md

 | One Class SVM             | <ul><li>Does not require a large amount of data</li><li>Fast to train</li><li>Fast inference time</li></ul>                                                                                                                                                                | <ul><li>Limited capacity in capturing complex relationships within data</li><li>Requires careful parameter selection (kernel, nu, gamma) that need to be carefully tuned.</li><li>Does not model a probability distribution, harder to compute estimates of confidence.</li></ul>         |

 ## Deploying on Cloudera Machine Learning (CML)
-For users interested in deploying this application on Cloudera Machine Learning, see the [cml](folder) for additional details.
+For users interested in deploying this application on Cloudera Machine Learning, you can build this project and auto deploy with the `cml_build.py` script.